marthenlt/graalvm-reliance-india-workshop-13082020/README.md

     Next, we will be running some application on GraalVM Enterprise.

-## 2.2 High-performance modern JIT compiler for Java
+## Exercise 2.2: High-performance modern JIT compiler for Java

 GraalVM in general can be ran in 2 different modes, first as a pure _**JIT compiler**_, and the other as _**AOT (Ahead-of-Time) compiler**_.